Nesy14/nesy14.github.io/_posts/2018-11-18-tcp-bind-shellcode.md

   - assembly
   - tcp bind shellcode
 ---
-A bind shellcode listens on a socket, waiting for a connection to be made to the server then executes arbitrary code, typically spawning shell for the connecting user.
+PRUEBA A bind shellcode listens on a socket, waiting for a connection to be made to the server then executes arbitrary code, typically spawning shell for the connecting user.
 This post demonstrates a simple TCP bind shellcode that executes a shell.

 The shellcode does the following:
 1. Creates a socket